Skip to content

 Understanding Tax Liens

 Understanding the nature of tax liens is crucial for property owners and businesses.
 They serve as a security for the taxes owed and have far-reaching implications on your ability to manage and dispose of your property.
 Whether it’s a federal tax lien, state tax lien, or property tax lien, each type has its own set of rules and consequences that you must be aware of.
+Creditors, including the government, can assert claims on your assets, and the timing of these claims can affect their priority over other liens.

 A Closer Look At Tax Liens